 Intermodal transport refers to the shipment of goods using more than one mode of transportation during the shipping process.

-This could mean transporting a product by truck to a train station and then loading it onto a rail car for transport until final destinations.
+This could mean transporting a product by truck to a train station and then loading it onto a rail car for transport until its final destination.